-The Rotation axis tutorial video teaches you how to create rotation axis toolpaths in DeskProto.
+This Rotation axis tutorial video teaches you how to create rotation axis toolpaths in DeskProto.
 The video is made using DeskProto V5, still it can be used as Geometry machining in the current DeskProto version is very similar.

-Video that shows rotation axis machining, using the toolpaths made in the previous video (6 min)
+Video that shows rotation axis machining, using the toolpaths made in the previous video (DP V5, 6 min)

 The Rotation axis machining video shows he machining of a Venus model, using the toolpaths created in the previous tutorial video.

 Advanced topics for rotation axis machining.
-Including a download link for the STL (32 min)
+Including a download link for the STL (DP V6, 32 min)